caseyshields/Orion/README.md

 #### Platform

 - [ ] C native application
-    - communication between planner and tacker much harder
+    - any communication between planner and tracker would have to be inter-process
 - [ ] Spark web application linking to Novas with JNA
     - might be performance penalty but benchmarks were very encouraging...
+    - more development time

 #### Broadcast Interface